SamWechter/Custom-CMS/readme.txt

-This project was created as my Project 2 for Web Server Side Programming during the Spring 2013 quarter at RIT.
+This was created as my Project 2 for Web Server Side Programming during the Spring 2013 quarter at RIT.

 Almost all of the code was created by myself other than specific sections of PHP provided by professor Dean Ganskop which are primarily located in LIB_project1.php.
 Most of professor Ganskop's code involved examples of PHP string sanitization and validation functions.